Leeds Beckett University - City Campus,

 View Turnitin submissions and similarity reports

-This staff guide describes the academic integrity tools that are available in Turnitin Feedback Studio.
+This staff guide describes the academic honesty tools that are available in Turnitin Feedback Studio.

 What are flags?

-When viewing a submission, the Flags tool appears above the similarity score in the red panel on the right-hand side of the document.
+When viewing a submission in Turnitin Feedback Studio, the Flags tool appears above the similarity score in the red panel on the right-hand side of the document.

 One of the most common ways students attempt to evade similarity checking is through discrete text modifications, such as:

-The panel allows instructors to easily identify when students have manipulated text in order to bypass integrity checks.
+The panel allows instructors to easily identify and review places within a document that students have manipulated text.
 Click on the Flags tool to view a summary of any 'flags to review' this will include any inconsistencies picked up by Turnitin's algorithms.

-Please note, like the existing Text matching tool (known as the Similarity and Originality Report), a Flag is not necessarily an indicator of a problem.
-But it indicates that an area may benefit from closer inspection.
+Please note, like Turnitin's other academic honesty tools, a flag is not necessarily an indicator of a problem.
+A flag simply indicates that an area may benefit from closer inspection by the instructor.

 a.
 Click on a student's submission to open it in Turnitin Feedback Studio.